Time Zones4.15 - Understand the difference in local time for observers at different longitudes

 The introduction of Time Zones was brought in to help this human problem.

 Britain decided to have one time throughout the country.
 Britain would use the apparent solar time based at Greenwich Royal Observatory in London as the mean solar time.
-This meant if apparent solar time in London was 12pm midday, in Bristol it would be 11.56am.
-But Bristol would use London time for its clocks and watches.
+This meant if apparent solar time (AST) in London was 12pm midday, in Bristol it would be 11.56am (AST).
+Bristol would use London time for its clocks and watches.
 This meant timetables for trains and telegraphic equipment were accurate nationally.
 Other countries adopted this.
 Some countries were bigger than others such as Russia, Canada and America.
-One time zone would not be good enough.
-It might be solar midday 12pm in New York but solar midday at San Francisco at 8am.
+One time zone would not be logical.
+If the USA had one time zone, it might be solar midday 12pm in New York but solar midday at San Francisco at 8am.

 Once the telegraph was used in the 19th century, countries realised they needed to agree on time.
 They needed a longitude starting point from which to measure time.
 The prime meridian was decided to be based in Greenwich.
 There were two good reasons for this; the Royal Observatory was the leading centre for astronomical observations and most maps of the sea and navigational almanacs at the time were based on Greenwich.